winavin/magic-collection/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

 **Magic Collection** adds powerful features to Laravel Eloquent collections.
-It lets you call relationships directly on a collection of models, and includes an Artisan command to generate custom collection classes.
+It lets you call model relationships directly on a collection of models, and includes an Artisan command to generate custom collection classes.

 ## ✨ Features